How to buy your Part D plan

 When I shop online, sometimes the company will suggest an item that pairs well with what I’m buying.
 If I’m buying a slow cooker, they might suggest a cookbook to go with it.
 I like that!
 I have the option to buy the slow cooker alone, or buy the items together.

 You can apply that same approach to buying a Medicare Part D plan.
 Buy it alone, or buy it with your health coverage.

 First, it’s important to know that Original Medicare includes Part A (hospital coverage) and Part B (doctor visits, outpatient care and supplies).
 But it doesn’t include coverage for most outpatient prescription drugs, like the medicines you take every day or for short periods of time.
 A Part D prescription drug plan would help pay for these types of medicines.

 Two ways to get a Part D plan

-You can buy a Part D prescription plan from a private insurance company that has a contract with Medicare.
+You can buy a Part D prescription drug plan from a private insurance company that has a contract with Medicare.

 Here’s what you need to do to get Part D:

 - Enroll in Medicare Part A or Part B, or both

 - Live in a county where the plan is offered